-The financial statements were authorized for issue on May 18, 2012 by the directors of the Company.

-Statement of compliance and conversion to International Financial Reporting Standards

-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The condensed interim financial statements were authorized for issue on June 26, 2012 by the directors of the Company.
+Statement of compliance and conversion to International Financial Reporting Standards These condensed interim financial statements, including comparatives, have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting" ("IAS 34") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee.